Choral and Vocal Ensembles - Coastal Carolina University

 Q: What are the benefits of being a part of the CCU Choirs?

 A: Since about half the members of the choral program are non-music major students, many enjoy the chance to have an outlet outside of their classes where they can have fun and meet new people.
 Also, it is a great place to build a family of musicians who care about each other.
-Singing in a choir at CCU provides not only musical enrichment but a built in community.
+Singing in a choir at CCU provides not only musical enrichment but a built-in community.

 Q: How can I get more information about the choirs at CCU?

 A: Just send us an email.
-We would love to answer any questions you might have, or set-up a time to meet in-person and hear you sing.
+We would love to answer any questions you might have or set up a time to meet in person and hear you sing.
 Or, check us out on Youtube or Instagram @Calliope_Chorus_CCU and @Bassic_Tenacity_CCU.